Products of manifolds with fibered corners: Introduction

-A key observation, seemingly overlooked in the literature, is that this structure and associated partial order extends to the larger set $\Mtot(X) = \M 1(X) \cup \set{X}$ of boundary hypersurfaces along with the interior, provided the interior itself is equipped with a fibration $\bfib X : X \to \bfb X$ similarly comparable to the $\bfib H$.
-The two most common situations arise by taking one of the two trivial fibration structures on $X$: \begin{itemize} \item If $\bfb X = X$ and $\bfib X = \id$, making $X \in \Mtot(X)$ maximal in the order, we say $X$ is \emph{interior maximal}, denoted by $X = X_\tmax$, which turns out to be natural in the setting of stratified spaces. \item If $\bfb X = \pt$ is a single point and $\bfib X$ is the constant map, making $X \in \Mtot(X)$ minimal in the order, we say $X$ is \emph{interior minimal}, denoted by $X = X_\tmin$, which turns out to be natural in the setting of many body spaces and QFB manifolds. \end{itemize} We treat the general case of an arbitrary fibration on $X$ below, obtaining results for interior maximal and interior minimal spaces by specialization.
+A key observation, seemingly overlooked in the literature, is that this structure and associated partial order extends to the larger set $\Mtot(X) = \M 1(X) \cup \set{X}$ of \emph{principal faces}, meaning the boundary hypersurfaces along with the interior, provided the interior itself is equipped with a fibration $\bfib X : X \to \bfb X$ similarly comparable to the $\bfib G$.
+The two most common situations arise by taking one of the two trivial fibration structures on $X$: \begin{itemize} \item If $\bfb X = X$ and $\bfib X = \id$, making $X \in \Mtot(X)$ maximal in the order, we say $X$ is \emph{interior maximal}, denoted by $X = X_\tmax$, which turns out to be natural in the setting of stratified spaces and wedge metrics. \item If $\bfb X = \pt$ is a single point and $\bfib X$ is the constant map, making $X \in \Mtot(X)$ minimal in the order, we say $X$ is \emph{interior minimal}, denoted by $X = X_\tmin$, which turns out to be natural in the setting of many body spaces and QFB manifolds. \end{itemize} We treat the general case of an arbitrary fibration on $X$ below, obtaining results for interior maximal and interior minimal spaces by specialization.
+Note that every manifold with fibered corners admits both wedge and QFB metrics.

 Even with interior fibrations specified, the cartesian product $X\times Y$ is not generally a manifold with fibered corners in any natural way, since the product fibrations are not generally comparable where they meet.
 Instead, the product in the fibered corners category is the \emph{ordered product}, defined for interior maximal manifolds with fibered corners by the iterated blow-up